riolet/poline/README.md

 ['drwxr-xr-x', '69', 'root', 'root', '20K', 'Mar', '25', '13:44', 'include']
 ```

+You can chain expressions as if you were chaining commands on bash using pipes.

 # Utility Functions

-We are in the process of adding utility functions to pol.
+We are in the process of adding utility functions to poline.
 Contributions are most welcome.